-Honestly, the most realistic part of Fangirl was the self-absorbed self-indulgent white guy in Cath’s creative writing class.
+Honestly, the most realistic part of Fangirl is the self-absorbed self-indulgent white guy in Cath’s creative writing class.
 He writes the same Manic Pixie Dream Girl character over and over again, until he starts ripping off Cath’s work and goes on to find massive success passing it off as his own.
 I strongly suspect that Rowell has encountered more than one of these arseholes over the course of her career, because she absolutely nailed that particular character.

 I took issue with the ending, which felt pretty anti-climactic.
 I’d been expecting the resolutions to all the various plot lines to be a little more clear and explicit and… well, resolute.
 That said, I bitched about that very style of ending when I reviewed Paper Towns, so maybe I’m just being difficult.
 I haven’t read a whole tonne of young adult fiction (even when I was a young adult), but I’ve read enough now to know that very neat endings are kind of a convention of the genre, and that expectation just isn’t met in this one.

 Even though the pieces didn’t click together for me personally, the critical reception of Fangirl was pretty positive, and a lot of people have praised Rowell for her realistic portrayal of fangirl-ing culture.
 In fact, the book was so popular that Rowell later (in 2015) published Carry On, which is technically a stand-alone story but is also the fan-fiction story that Cath was writing throughout Fangirl.
 I’ve seen that one all over #bookstagram too, so it clearly found an audience, perhaps even more so than the original book.
-I’m glad to have read Fangirl, but as I’m sure you can tell by now I wasn’t exactly a fan(girl), so I don’t think I’ll be seeking out Carry On for my next reading list.
+I’m glad to have read Fangirl, but as I’m sure you can tell by now I wasn’t exactly a fan(girl), so I don’t think I’ll be seeking out that one.
 Sorry. 😐